Overview of forecasting methods in AutoML

 There are two important caveats for forecast model ensembles:

-2. AutoML by default disables another ensemble method, the stack ensemble, which is included with default regression and classification tasks in AutoML.
+• By default, AutoML disables the stack ensemble method, which is included with default regression and classification tasks in AutoML.
 The stack ensemble fits a meta-model on the best model forecasts to find ensemble weights.
-We've found in internal benchmarking that this strategy has an increased tendency to over fit time series data.
-This can result in poor generalization, so the stack ensemble is disabled by default.
-However, it can be enabled if desired in the AutoML configuration.
+During internal benchmarking, this strategy has an increased tendency to over fit time series data.
+This result can result in poor generalization, so the stack ensemble is disabled by default.
+You can enable the ensemble in the AutoML configuration, as needed.

 How AutoML uses your data

-AutoML accepts time series data in tabular, "wide" format; that is, each variable must have its own corresponding column.
-AutoML requires one of the columns to be the time axis for the forecasting problem.
+AutoML accepts time series data in tabular "wide" format.
+Each variable must have its own corresponding column.
+AutoML requires one column to be the time axis for the forecasting problem.
 This column must be parsable into a datetime type.
-The simplest time series data set consists of a time column and a numeric target column.
-The target is the variable one intends to predict into the future.
-The following is an example of the format in this simple case:
+The simplest time series dataset consists of a time column and a numeric target column.
+The target is the variable you intend to predict into the future.
+The following table shows example values for this format:

 timestamp quantity